ghuntley/daml/docs/README.md

 To edit those docs, edit the content inside the code source.

-### Work-In-Progress Documentation

-For documentation tasks that require significant time to create, you can use the following approach to commit work-in-progress docs on `master`.

-- place your sources files into a sub-directory `source-wip` directory and link them from the TOC in `wip/index.rst`
-- add the line `wip/index` at the bottom of `source/index.rst`.
-- run the live preview script as explained below
-- navigate to your docs from the TOC

-Notes:
-- Sadly, live preview only seems to detect changes in files linked from the master document, which is why the second step is required.
-  Please make sure to not commit the change to `source/index.rst`.
-If you do nevertheless, CI will catch the problem, as the `source-wip` files are not available during a CI build.
-- if you add a new sub-directory to the `source-wip` directory, you need to restart the live preview to have that sub-directory included in the documentation generation -- the symlinks need to be recreated.
-- only sub-directories are supported in `source-wip`, not files.
-The HTML template we use seems to use the URL to determine whether to show an overview page or not.
-- the whole process is a bit messy and generates some extra symlinks in the source directory; improvements welcome.

 ### Previewing

 To preview the full docs, as deployed to docs.daml.com,run `scripts/preview.sh`.